 However, the Russians do look to have an edge on the rest, largely due to the fact that their country is the base for what is widely regarded as the second-best league in the world, the Kontinental Hockey League (KHL).

 The KHL is so strong that, not only does it provide the entire roster for the Russian team (who will be officially be competing not as Russians but under a "neutral" flag), but it is also where more than half of the players on Team Canada and the Czech Republic, as well as several of the Swedes and Finns earn their money.
 You'll even find that the US team has dipped into the KHL for four of its players.

-Although the all-KHL Russians enter the tournament as the favorites, several other top teams also stand to benefit from the high level of competition in the world's second-best league.
-The Swedes and the Finns, due to their strong domestic leagues could well be capable of challenging the Russians for Olympic gold and, due to their sheer depth of talent – and preparation - the defending champions, Canada, must not be written off either.
+The Swedes and the Finns, due to their strong domestic leagues could well be capable of challenging the Russians for Olympic gold and, due to their sheer depth of talent – and preparation – defending champions Canada, must not be written off either.

 What nobody really knows this time is how these top teams will compare when they hit the ice – or what previously unknown players could emerge in Pyeongchang as national heroes and international stars.
 Or could a new incarnation of the "Miracle on Ice" be on the cards – when a team of American college kids beat the otherwise dominant Soviets in Lake Placid in 1980?